meilisearch/strapi-plugin-meilisearch/README.md

 To run MeiliSearch and Strapi on the same server you can use Docker.
 A Docker configuration example can be found in the directory [`resources/docker`](resources/docker/) of this repository.

-To run the docker script add both files `Dockerfile` and `docker-compose.yaml` at the root of you Strapi project and run it with the following command: `docker-compose up`.
+To run the Docker script add both files `Dockerfile` and `docker-compose.yaml` at the root of your Strapi project and run it with the following command: `docker-compose up`.

 ## 🎬 Getting Started